-You may have to beat the bushes a bit.
 Most research is supported by grants.
 Start by talking to your advisor.
 If your advisor has grant money, that's your first source of support.
-For thesis and dissertation, the department has some support available on application, but that is generally not enough for Biopsyc work.
-We strongly encourage more senior students to apply for outside grants and the various internal GMU research support mechanisms.
-These change from time to time, so see your advisor, talk to more senior students, and see the program director.
+For thesis and dissertation, the department has some support available on application, but that is generally not enough for CBN work.
+We strongly encourage more senior students to apply for outside grants and the various internal

+GMU research support mechanisms.
+These change too rapidly for a handbook to be current, so see your advisor, talk to more senior students, and see the program director.
+Student applications for external funding from a variety of resources are strongly encouraged.